regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 What do you believe?
 Is it important to you to understand?
 Why?

-*The answer is both and neither - so the answer may be something else Confusing because we are not going to the Word alone Important?
-Not that important?*
+*The answer is both and neither - so the answer may be something else

+It is confusing because we are not going to the Word alone.
+The final result is that we can't find the answer.

+Is this question important?
+Or not that important?*

-Let's use God's Word alone and forget what man says (history and tradition) or what we think
+Let's use God's Word alone and forget what man says (history and tradition) or what we think and see if we can find an answer.

+#### Verses Evaluation
-Let's check these options by what God says
+Let's looks these verses to see what God says

 ##### Psalm 31:9
 >My eye is wasted away from grief, my <font color="orange">soul</font> and my <font color="orange">body</font> also.